Mohanlal: Continued commercial success (2010–2015)

 In 2014, he starred in the Tamil action-drama Jilla, alongside Vijay, directed by R. T. Neason and produced by R. B. Choudary.
 The film was a commercial success, grossing over ₹85 crore worldwide, and completed 100 days theatrical run in Chennai, Tamil Nadu.
 Mohanlal's first Malayalam release of 2014 was Mr. Fraud, a heist film directed by B. Unnikrishnan.
 He appeared in an extended cameo role in his next film Koothara, directed by Srinath Rajendran, a coming-of-age mystery film set in an untold period.
 He played a mysterious character in the experimental film, who at the end of the film revealed himself as a merman.
 His next was the comical political satire film Peruchazhi, written and directed by Arun Vaidyanathan.
 He played a young political kingmaker who is assigned to make a candidate for governor win the California state gubernatorial elections, where he uses standard Indian political gimmicks to win the election in the USA.

 In 2015, his first release was the Kannada film Mythri.
 His performance as the revenge-seeking DRDO (Defence Research and Development Organisation) scientist Mahadev was well appreciated by the critics.
 His first Malayalam release was with a cameo appearance in Rasam.
 Ennum Eppozhum, directed by Sathyan Anthikad was his first leading role in the year, co-starring Manju Warrier.
 The film was a success at the box office.
 It was followed by the action thriller Lailaa O Lailaa, directed by Joshiy, both of which failed critically and commercially at the box office.
 His next was the Ranjith directorial thriller Loham.
-Though it met with mixed critical reactions, the film was a commercial success and grossed 15 crore at the box office.
+Though it met with mixed critical reactions, the film was a commercial success.
 The revenge thriller Kanal was his last in the year.
 It also received mixed reviews from critics.